mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 Also in the cave is a computer terminal attached to a large grey metal structure.
 A quick examination reveals that it is the control system for a defensive network, similar to the one surrounding Professor Ujinka's house on Regina.
 Whatever this system is controlling, however, has a lot more firepower than Ujinka's drones.

-The weapon system is currently monitoring half-a-dozen small targets that are holding station 2,000 metres above the lodge.
+The weapon system is currently monitoring half-a-dozen small targets that are holding station 2,000 meters above the lodge.

 ## RAPIER STRIKE